stromhalm/Simple-WWW-Redirect/README.md

-# Simple-WWW-Redirect
+# Simple WWW Redirect
-Redirects to non-www domain if called via www subdomain
+This simple app can be deployed to www subdomains to redirect to the main site if for technical reasons a server rewritze is not possible.